mathieucarbou/mathieucarbou.github.io/index.md

----
-layout: default
----

 Hello,

-I am a passionate developper with more than 20 years of XP in several languages, technologies and compagnies.
+I am a passionate developer with more than 20 years of XP in several languages, technologies and compagnies.

 I am currently working as a Lead Software Engineer, at [IBM](https://www.ibm.com/) in the [Terracotta](https://www.terracotta.org) R&D team since 2015.
 We built Ehcache and Terracotta Store and provide clustering and management solutions for caching and storing huge amount of data efficiently with no downtime, low latency in a consistency or availability mode.

-I am also an Arduino / ESP32 developper, creator and maintainer of several [Open Source Projects](https://mathieu.carbou.me/) that you will find below.
+I am also an Arduino / ESP32 developer, creator and maintainer of several [Open Source Projects](https://mathieu.carbou.me/) that you will find below.

 I've been involved during 10 years in the [Montreal Java User Group](https://www.montreal-jug.org/) that I've bootstrapped in 2010 with a friend (David).
 This is now one of the biggest JUG over the world.
 I was also part of the [Devoxx4Kids Quebec](http://www.devoxx4kids.org/quebec/) organization.